seanlerner/companion/README.md

 # Companion

-Companion's goal is to aid ruby developers by detailing the insides of their ruby program in line with where they're currently at in their editor.
+Companion is a tool to aid ruby developers by detailing the insides of their ruby program in line with where they're currently at in their editor.
 For example, if a developer had `foo.rb` open and was at the `def bar` method, companion woud show the results of the `bar` method and other relevant information (current variables set, etc.).
+The objective is to reduce the back and forth between editor and debugger by showing the content that would have been requested from the debugger.

 ## Status